Talks

 | 2024-05-06 | SciLifeLab | HTM Matchmaking 2024 | Link 1 |

-We are excited to share that we had the privilege of presenting at the Health, Medicine, and Technology (HMT 2024) matchmaking event.
-During our pitch, Dr. Emre Süren, representing Cybercampus Sverige, shed light on the critical issue of vulnerabilities in today’s medical devices.
-Our researcher demonstrated the importance of leveraging our expertise in IoT vulnerability research to enhance the security of these life-critical devices.
+Dr. Emre Süren was excited to share that he had the privilege of presenting at the Health, Medicine, and Technology (HMT 2024) matchmaking event.
+His pitch shed light on the critical issue of vulnerabilities in today’s medical devices.
+Dr. Süren demonstrated the importance of leveraging current expertise in IoT vulnerability research to enhance the security of these life-critical devices.

 Chat-GPT for Vulnerability Exploitation Demonstrated